Cheesa

 Cheesa Laureta (born August 4, 1990), known by the mononym Cheesa, is a Filipina-American pop/R&B singer and songwriter most noted for her run on NBC's The Voice in 2012.
 After being chosen by Cee Lo Green, mentored by Babyface, and making it to the quarter-finals, Laureta was eliminated from The Voice in April 2012.
-Since The Voice, Laureta has focused on developing her solo career, releasing the single "I'm Not Perfect" (featuring Charice) and her debut album, Naked.
+Since The Voice, Laureta focused on developing her solo career, releasing the single "I'm Not Perfect" (featuring Charice) and her debut album, Naked.

 Early life

 Cheesa Laureta was born on August 4, 1990, in Oahu, Hawaii, to Filipino parents Martiniana and Joseph.
 She lived in Ewa Beach and Kalihi and attended the all-girl Catholic St. Francis School in Manoa.
 At age 16, Cheesa and her family moved to Los Angeles to pursue her dream of being a singer.
 Cheesa graduated from Hollywood High School in 2008, and auditioned for The Voice in 2011.
 Her brother is musical-director Troy Laureta, who has worked with singers Ariana Grande and Jake Zyrus.